|Nutrition Facts (per serving)|

 Add ground beef, breaking up with a spoon to brown on all sides.

 Add cumin, chili powder, garlic powder, salt, and water.
 Stir and bring to a boil, then reduce heat to medium-low and simmer for 8 to 10 minutes.

-Place taco shells on a baking sheet in the center of preheated oven.
+Place taco shells on a baking sheet in the center of a preheated oven.
 Heat 3 to 5 minutes until lightly toasted.

 Place taco shells, taco meat, lettuce, tomatoes, cheese, salsa, and guacamole in separate serving dishes.
 Let everyone build their own tacos, starting with a little lettuce in the bottom of a taco shell.
 Top with the ground beef, cheese, salsa, and guacamole.

 Other Mexican Recipes

 There are plenty of amazing Mexican recipes to share with your family.
 For a kid favorite and easy-to-make meal, take a look at how to make a quesadilla.
 A heartier dish that is great for the summer is grilled Mexican rib eye steaks.
 Spicy guacamole is a delicious dip, perfect for a snack or for a party.
 For dessert, try one-pot Mexican hot chocolate brownies.